Sammk21/hotel-booking/backend/Readme.md

-# Aadhaar Validation System
+# Hotel booking system

-A secure Node.js backend for Aadhaar validation with user authentication and secure storage.
+A secure Node.js backend for Hotel booking system with user authentication and secure storage.

 ## Features

-- JWT-based authentication for secure API access
-- Secure storage of Aadhaar numbers with encryption
-- Basic validation for Aadhaar number format
-- Mock third-party verification API
+### Hotel Management

+Complete CRUD operations for hotels (admin-only for write operations) Filtering and search capabilities for hotel listings

+### Room Management

+Room types with different capacities and pricing
+Room availability checking based on booking dates

+### Booking System

+Create, view, and cancel bookings
-- Rate limiting to prevent abuse
+Date validation to prevent booking conflicts
-- API documentation with Swagger
-- Unit tests for core functionality
+Pricing calculation based on room rates and stay duration

+### Aadhaar-based Check-in

+Integration with existing Aadhaar validation system Secure storage of encrypted Aadhaar data used for check-in Validations for check-in date and booking status

 ## Tech Stack